- Ein El Hilweh is the largest Palestine refugee camp in Lebanon and is located south of Saida in Lebanon.

 Ein El Hilweh camp is located south of Saida in south Lebanon.
 It is the largest Palestine Refugee camp in Lebanon.

-The camp’s inhabitants were displaced in 1948, most from coastal towns in historic Palestine.
-The camp also hosts a large number of Palestine refugees displaced from other parts of Lebanon, particularly from Tripoli, who came to Ein El Hilweh during the Lebanese civil war and in the aftermath of the Nahr el-Bared conflict in 2007.
+The camp’s inhabitants originally came in 1948, mostly from coastal Palestinian towns.
+The camp also hosts a large number of Palestine Refugees displaced from other parts of Lebanon, particularly from Tripoli, who came to Ein El Hilweh during the Lebanese civil war and in the aftermath of the Nahr el-Bared conflict in 2007.
+The ongoing Syria crisis has also led to the additional presence of Syrian refugees and Palestine Refugees from Syria (PRS) in the camp.

 REFUGEE CAMPS IN Lebanon